Federal Financial Aid

 Unusual Enrollment History

-Beginning in 2013-2014, some Free Applications for Federal Student Aid (FAFSA) will be flagged for "unusual enrollment history" by the U.S. Department of Education as a result of the student having received federal Pell Grants at multiple institutions in recent years.
+Beginning in 2013-2014, some Free Applications for Federal Student Aid (FAFSA) will be flagged for "unusual enrollment history" by the U.S. Department of Education as a result of the student having received federal Pell Grants and Direct Loans at multiple institutions in recent years.

 You must be an enrolled Excelsior College student with course approvals for Excelsior College courses from your Excelsior academic advisor to qualify for financial aid through Excelsior.